oapicf/swaggy-jenkins/README.md

 Swaggy Jenkins
 --------------

-Swaggy Jenkins is a set of Jenkins API clients generated from Swagger / Open API specification.
+Swaggy Jenkins is a set of Jenkins API clients in multiple languages generated from Swagger / Open API specification.

 Published packages
 ------------------